List of NCAA Division I men's basketball season scoring leaders: Scoring leaders

+Except as specifically noted, all teams are listed under their current athletic brand names, which do not always match those used by a given program in a specific season.

 Unofficial

 Between 1935–36 and 1946–47, there were no "official" NCAA scoring champions.
 The statistics during that era were compiled from the National Basketball Committee Official Basketball Guide, which was not regulated by NCAA authorities.
 Therefore, the following players are included in the annual NCAA men's basketball media guide, but are listed as unofficial season scoring leaders.